aws-cloudformation/cloudformation-resource-schema/README.md

 #### Application

-When defining resource semantics like `createOnly`, `identifiers` you are expected to use a `$ref` to a property definition in the same resource document.
+When defining resource semantics like `createOnly`, `primarydentifiers` you are expected to use a JSON Pointer to a property definition in the same resource document.
 This is not enforced directly by the meta-schema but is enforced at runtime and can be checked with the RPDK CLI `validate` command.

 The following (truncated) example shows some of the semantic definitions for an `AWS::S3::Bucket` resource type;